Five found unconscious at Gurugram house CanIndia News

-Five persons were found unconscious at a lawyer’s house in the Gurugram’s Shivaji Nagar area on Friday, the police said.
+Five people were found unconscious at a lawyer’s house in the Gurugram’s Shivaji Nagar area on Friday, police said.

 Police suspect the cook who is said to be absconding after taking valuable items from the house.